Handbook of Structural Brain MRI Analysis

 - Scanner type (brand, Tesla, gradients, acquisition pulse sequences installed onto the console)

-- SPGR (spoiled gradient, used with GE scanners), MPRAGE (Magnetization Prepared Rapid Acquisition GRE (3D Inversion Recovery), MP2RAGE (MPRAGE with multiple echoes; MPRAGE and MP2RAGE are used with Siemens and Philips scanners)
+- SPGR (spoiled gradient, used with GE scanners), MPRAGE (Magnetization Prepared Rapid Acquisition GRE (3D Inversion Recovery)), MP2RAGE (MPRAGE with multiple echoes; MPRAGE and MP2RAGE are used with Siemens and Philips scanners but recently also on GE scanners)

 - DTI, RESOLVE (used for high-resolution q-ball scanning that takes into account crossing fibres)